wscoble/beyond-the-prompt/presentation/slides.md

 ???

+⏱️ TIME: 51:30 - 59:30 (8.0 min)

 Finally, the product manager looks at this through the lens of total cost and customer value.

 The math is obvious.
-The 4-week delta upfront saves us 6 weeks of rework.
+The 4-week delta upfront saves me 6 weeks of rework.
 Plus we don't ship a security vulnerability.

 Decision made.
 Ship capability-based security.